THE FRUIT OF THE HOLY SPIRIT (Part 1)

 The Lord Jesus said, “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.”
 (John 14:27 NKJV).

-Beloved, it takes you being spiritually minded (setting, fixing or focusing your mind on God) to draw, release and experience in your soul and body the peace of God which is always available in your born-again spirit.
+Beloved, it takes you being spiritually minded (setting, fixing, or focusing your mind on God) to draw, release and experience in your soul and body the peace of God, which is always available in your born-again spirit.

-The Scripture amply attests to this truth.
+The Scripture amply states this truth.

 6 For to be carnally minded is death, but to be spiritually minded is life and peace.
-(NKJV).

 14 But above all these things put on love, which is the bond of perfection.